 Equipped with essential moving machinery such as forklifts or other large vehicles, your facility is ready to handle many different jobs.
 However, with increased efficiency comes increased risk of accidents or injury.
 As facility or safety manager, it’s your job not only to assess the potential for extreme consequences to workers or the facility, but to implement precautions to minimize damage.

-One solution is simple: utilizing proper safety equipment.
+One solution is simple: utilizing proper safety equipment helps you avoid machinery accidents.
 Here are three tools you may want to add to your workplace to reduce potential damage associated with moving machinery.

 Barriers such as steel bollard posts, and machine safety guards serve multiple purposes.
 They can be used both indoors and out, and not only block off areas where moving vehicles are not permitted, but also protect pedestrians and other equipment from damage if an operator loses control.
 Whether they are used to prevent structural damage near racks and machines, or to direct general traffic, these guards offer extra protection for your facility and employees.